-A kitten can wear a flea collar at the age of 12 weeks; however, according to the Pet Poison Helpline, flea collars can be life-threatening when used incorrectly.Consult your veterinarian before using flea collars or any flea products on your kitten.
+A kitten can wear a flea collar at the age of 12 weeks but must be used safely.
+According to the Pet Poison Helpline, flea collars can be life-threatening when used incorrectly.
+Always consult your veterinarian before using flea collars or any flea products on your kitten.

 If your veterinarian approves the use of a flea collar, there are important safety considerations to keep in mind.
 Your kitten must be more than 12 weeks of age.
 Use a flea collar with a breakaway buckle so your kitten can free himself without choking if the collar gets caught on something.
-Purchase a flea collar that is formulated for cats, not dogs -- pyrethrin levels are higher in dog collars and can cause severe illness or death in cats.
+Purchase a flea collar that is formulated for cats, not dogs — pyrethrin levels are higher in dog collars and can cause severe illness or death in cats.

-Removing Fleas from Kittens
+Removing fleas from kittens

-The safest and most effective way to remove fleas from a kitten under 12 weeks of age is to bathe him and manually remove the fleas.
+The safest and most effective way to remove fleas from a kitten under 12 weeks of age is to bathe them in warm water and manually remove the fleas.
 Use a mild dish soap such as Green Works Free and Clear.
 Keep your kitten's head dry.
-When his body is wet, fleas will make their way to the dry area on their head.
+When your kitten's body is wet, fleas will make their way to the dry area on their head.

 Use tweezers or a flea comb with fine teeth to remove as many fleas as you can.
 After the bath, set your four-legged friend on a clean towel and go through all of their damp fur with a flea comb and tweezers to remove the fleas.
 Kill the fleas by submerging them in a bowl of hot water.
 You'll likely have to repeat this process several times.

 Long-term flea control